trillium-rs/trillium/docs/src/overview/handlers.md

 }
 ```

-We can also define this as a closure:
+Or write it as a closure:

 ```rust,noplaypen
 pub fn main() {